jillian-estrellado/google-workspace-automation/README.md

 # google-workspace-automation
-Some scripts I used to automate my tasks for a client
+Some scripts I used to automate some tasks that I was doing repeatedly, mostly to avoid errors and save time.